seniorjoinu/ic-stable-memory/docs/upgradeability.md

 let mut users = SHashMap::<u64, SBox<User>>::new();
 ```

-Now, if we want to change this data type, adding a phone number to it, we can simply introduce a new version of it:
+Now, if we want to change this data type, by adding a phone number to it, we can simply introduce a new version of it:
 ```rust
 #[derive(StableType, CandidType, Deserialize)]
 struct UserV001 {